 Help your cat become familiar with your smell by leaving an item of clothing in their safe space.
 This could be a t-shirt, a sock, or anything else you use frequently.
 Slowly, your cat will adjust to your presence, and once they realize you’re no threat, they will quickly get down to business, making the house their own.

-Get To Know Your New Cat, At Their Pace
+Get To Know Your New Cat Or Kitten, At Their Pace

 A nervous or scared kitty will hiss, meow threateningly, or put its ears back to warn you to keep your distance.
 Rather than forcing an introduction, it’s better for your cat if you heed their warning, keep your distance, and give them some space to get used to you on their time.
 You have to take things slowly.
 Allow them to lead the pace.
 Little by little, if given the proper amount of space and time, your new cat will be sitting on your lap demanding TLC when you Netflix and chill.